Medically reviewed by Drugs.com. Last updated on Sep 1, 2020.

 - 300 mg/25 mg tablets: light yellow, biconvex ovaloid, film-coated tablets imprinted with NVR/CVV

-Because of the hydrochlorothiazide component, Tekturna HCT is contraindicated in patients with anuria or hypersensitivity to sulfonamide-derived drugs [see Warnings and Precautions (5.6) and Adverse Reactions (6.1)].
-Hypersensitivity reactions may range from urticaria to anaphylaxis [see Adverse Reactions (6.1)].
+Tekturna HCT is contraindicated in patients with known anuria or hypersensitivity to sulfonamide-derived drugs like HCTZ or to any of the components [see Warnings and Precautions (5.6) and Adverse Reactions (6.1)].
+Hypersensitivity reactions may range from urticaria to anaphylaxis.

 Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
 Resulting oligohydramnios can be associated with fetal lung hypoplasia and skeletal deformations.
 Potential neonatal adverse effects include skull hypoplasia, anuria, hypotension, renal failure, and death.
 When pregnancy is detected, discontinue Tekturna HCT as soon as possible [see Use in Specific Populations (8.1)].

-Thiazides cross the placenta, and use of thiazides during pregnancy is associated with a risk of fetal or neonatal jaundice, thrombocytopenia, and possible other adverse reactions that have occurred in Tekturna HCT.
+Thiazides cross the placenta, and use of thiazides during pregnancy is associated with a risk of fetal or neonatal jaundice, thrombocytopenia, and possible other adverse reactions that have occurred in adults [see Use in Specific Populations (8.1)].

-Tekturna HCT is contraindicated in patients with diabetes who are receiving ARBs or ACEIs because of the increased risk of renal impairment, hyperkalemia, and hypotension [see Contraindications (4) and Clinical Studies (14.4)].
+Tekturna HCT is contraindicated in patients with diabetes who are receiving ARBs or ACEIs because of the increased risk of renal impairment, hyperkalemia, and hypotension.
+In general, avoid combined use of aliskiren with ACE inhibitors or ARBs, particularly in patients with creatinine clearance (CrCl) less than 60 mL/min [see Contraindications (4), Drug Interactions (7) and Clinical Studies (14.3)].

 Anaphylactic Reactions and Head and Neck Angioedema

-Discontinue Tekturna HCT immediately in patients who develop anaphylactic reactions or angioedema, and do not readminister.
+Discontinue Tekturna HCT immediately in patients who develop anaphylactic reactions or angioedema, and do not readminister [see Contraindications (4)].

 A transient hypotensive response is not a contraindication to further treatment, which usually can be continued without difficulty once the blood pressure has stabilized.